 Inhabits: African savannas south of Equator

-Lives in small family groups with only dominant pair breeding, but all birds assist in feeding the young.
+Southern Ground Hornbill live in small family groups with only dominant pair breeding, but all Southern Ground Hornbill birds assist in feeding the young.

 Nests in natural holes in dead or live trees Although two eggs may be laid, 4 or 5 days apart, only one check is reared due to sibling rivalry.
 The chick is dependent on the parent birds for about one year.